FaserF/hassio-addons/wiki.js/README.md

 ## Authors & contributors

 The original program is from the Requarks Team [NGPixel][NGPixel].
-For more informations, please visit this page: <https://github.com/Requarks/wiki>
+For more information, please visit this page: <https://github.com/Requarks/wiki>
 The hassio addon is brought to you by [FaserF].

 ## License